footageone/mjml-email-server/README.md

 The server can be queried with POST on a path with the template name.
 So for example share.mjml can be targeted under /share.
 The body of the request should contain the data that should be inserted into the template.

+## Change output

+There are two possible output formats.
+If the request is done with `Accept: text/html` header the service will return the html.
+If the request is done with `Accept: application/json` header the response will be the MJML object.